dangus2-0/web-module-challenge-scope-and-closure/README.md

 1. Fork repo and add TL as collaborator on Github
 2. Clone _your_ fork (not Lambda's repo by mistake!)
-3. `cd` into your newly cloned repository
+3. `cd` into your newl y cloned repository
 4. Create a new branch by typing `git checkout -b <firstName-lastName>`
 5. Work on your branch, push commits and create PR as usual